Sustainability: Our Planet

 - Non-mineral waste includes hazardous waste (e.g., used oils, batteries), non-hazardous waste (e.g., plastic, cardboard, solid urban waste) and special management waste (e.g., tires, toners).

 At each mining site, we have waste management systems in place that specify how the different types of waste produced by our activities will be handled.
-These systems are evaluated on an ongoing basis with the objective of increasing recycling rates where possible and reducing both waste to landfill and waste-rock volumes stockpiled over time.
+These systems are evaluated on an ongoing basis with the objective of increasing recycling rates and coprocessing where possible and reducing both waste to landfill and waste-rock volumes stockpiled over time.
 No waste of any kind is shipped internationally; everything is managed onsite or locally.

 Our efforts to reduce and responsibly handle waste includes employee and contractor education, awareness campaigns around waste minimization and recycling, and safe handling of hazardous waste.
 We continuously promote worker safety and have emergency readiness plans for handling spills of hazardous substances and for protecting anyone who has been exposed to these substances.
 We use qualified contractors to manage offsite treatment and disposal of materials not suitable for onsite storage.Tailings Facilities